tale-toul/ocp-aws/README.md

   * bastion
   * master.- for the external load balancer
-  * *.apps.- for the applications domain
+  * *.apps.- wildcard record for the applications

 * In the internal zone